aws-samples/serverless-patterns/apigw-lambda-healthscribe-sam/README.md

 ## Cleanup

-1. Delete content of the Amazon S3 bucket using the following command:
+1. Delete the content in the Amazon S3 bucket using the following command.
+Please *ensure* that the correct bucket name is provided to avoid accidental data loss:
    ```bash
    aws s3 rm s3://{TranscribeNotesBucket} --recursive
    ```